arendd/bh-europe_2025_metrics/paper/paper.md

 - **Impact** - service impact (including N of citations), service use in training events & materials, involvement in consulting, environmental footprint

 5. Node affiliation
-Responses were received from participants affiliated with *7 Nodes, including ELIXIR Germany, ELIXIR Netherlands, ELIXIR Switzerland, ELIXIR Czech, ELIXIR France, ELIXIR UK, and ELIXIR Italy*.
+Responses were received from participants affiliated with 7 Nodes, including ELIXIR Germany, ELIXIR Netherlands, ELIXIR Switzerland, ELIXIR Czech, ELIXIR France, ELIXIR UK, and ELIXIR Italy.

 # Using Ontologies for KPIs for research infrastructures